shberlin/ms_fabric_python_module_manager/README.md

 # ms_fabric_python_module_manager
-This is a work-around solution to import python notebooks like python modules
+This is a work-around solution to import python notebooks like python modules.

 Steps:
 1. Copy the code from "modules_helper" into a fabric notebook with the same name.